Jabberwockiii/tag-security-knative-12/assessments/projects/knative/self-assessment.md

 Security Goals -
-Secure Communication: Knative aims to ensure secure communication over the internet.
+1. Secure Communication: Knative aims to ensure secure communication over the internet.
 This includes securing communication between various Knative components, as well as securing the communication channels through which end-users interact with serverless applications.

-Input Validation and Sanitization: Given that serverless applications often touch the internet, Knative aims to provide mechanisms for validating and sanitizing input to prevent common security vulnerabilities.
+2. Input Validation and Sanitization: Given that serverless applications often touch the internet, Knative aims to provide mechanisms for validating and sanitizing input to prevent common security vulnerabilities.
 This involves addressing issues such as injection attacks and ensuring that untrusted input is properly handled.

-Sensitive Data Handling: Knative recognizes the importance of handling sensitive data securely.
+3. Sensitive Data Handling: Knative recognizes the importance of handling sensitive data securely.
 This includes mechanisms to protect sensitive information within serverless applications, whether it's during data processing, storage, or transmission.

-Role-Based Access Control (RBAC): Knative aims to implement robust RBAC mechanisms to control access to its components and resources.
+4. Role-Based Access Control (RBAC): Knative aims to implement robust RBAC mechanisms to control access to its components and resources.
 This helps ensure that only authorized users and services can interact with and modify KNative deployments.

-Container Image Security: As Knative involves building and deploying container images, the project is likely to emphasize best practices for securing container images, such as using signed images, regularly updating dependencies, and implementing image scanning for vulnerabilities.
+5. Container Image Security: As Knative involves building and deploying container images, the project is likely to emphasize best practices for securing container images, such as using signed images, regularly updating dependencies, and implementing image scanning for vulnerabilities.
 ### Non-Goals
 Long-Term Data Storage - KNative may not intend to provide a solution for long-term data storage.
 Users might be directed to leverage other storage solutions or databases that are better suited for persistent data.
 Direct Management of Kubernetes Resources - KNative might not aim to expose all the intricacies of Kubernetes resource management directly to end-users.
 The abstraction provided by KNative is designed to shield users from low-level Kubernetes operations.
 Fine-grained Network Security Policy - Knative may not aim to offer fine-grained network security policy management at the application level.
 Users are encouraged to leverage Kubernetes Network Policies or other networking solutions for such requirements.

 ## Self-assessment Use
-This self-assessment is created by the Knative team (a team of cybersecurity students at NYU) to perform an (external) internal analysis of the project's security.
+This self-assessment is created by a team of cybersecurity students at NYU to perform an external analysis of the project's security.
 It is not intended to provide a security audit of Knative, or function as an independent assessment or attestation of Knative's security health.

 This document serves to provide Knative users with an initial understanding of Knative's security, where to find existing security documentation, Knative plans for security, and general overview of Knative security practices, both for development of Knative as well as security of Knative.

 This document provides the CNCF TAG-Security with an initial understanding of Knative to assist in a joint-assessment, necessary for projects under incubation.
 Taken together, this document and the joint-assessment serve as a cornerstone for if and when Knative seeks graduation and is preparing for a security audit.